Fatal Accidents Act 1976

 The Fatal Accidents Act 1976 (c.
-30) is an Act of the Parliament of the United Kingdom, that allows relatives of people killed by the wrongdoing of others to recover damages.
+30) is an act of the Parliament of the United Kingdom, that allows relatives of people killed by the wrongdoing of others to recover damages.

 Background

-The Fatal Accidents Act 1846 had allowed claims for damages by the relatives of deceased persons for the first time.
+The Fatal Accidents Act 1846 (9 & 10 Vict. c.
+93) had allowed claims for damages by the relatives of deceased persons for the first time.
 The 1976 act modernised the process and repealed earlier legislation.

-The act
+Provisions

 The act allows claims as stipulated in s.
 1(1):

 The act allows claims under three heads: